 The roll technique is useful for people with healthy gums.
-The brush is placed with bristles on the gum tissue, the bristles are then pressed onto the gums making them blanch (whiten); maintaining the same pressure the bristles are moved across the gums onto the tooth surface.
+The brush is placed with bristles on the gum tissue, the bristles are then pressed onto the gums making them blanch (whiten).
+Maintaining the same pressure, the bristles are then moved across the gums onto the tooth surface.
 Behind the front teeth, the brush is held vertically and gently moved upwards and downwards.

 Find out the answers to questions you may have on scleroderma